 Stay away from traditional glass or basic tiled walls.
 Instead choose a look which adds impact.
 Perhaps an unusual shape, colour or material.
 Selecting one material in several varying, but similar, shades, creates a cohesive but stylish finish.

 If you’ve ever needed convincing to expose what’s in your cabinets, now is the time as statement shelving becomes ever more popular in modern kitchen ideas.

 From open shelving to glazed doors with integrated lighting, experiment with stacking bowls and plates, as well as neat arrangements of ornaments and books for good measure.

-You can set off-set stormy shades with industrial lighting or use taps and handles to give fixtures some depth.
+You can off-set stormy shades with industrial lighting or use stylish taps on your kitchen sink ideas to give fixtures some depth.

 The raw earthiness of concrete is still a huge trend, and the look is perfect for anyone searching for modern kitchen ideas.
 You can get professionals to create a polished concrete kitchen for you, or opt for concrete-effect tiles.

 Concrete, and concrete-style, accessories, is another way of adding this chic material into your scheme.
 You can pick up a variety using home decor discount codes to dip your toe into the trend if you're on the fence about bringing it into the space in a bigger way.

 34. Work with wall-hung appliances